DevExpress/devextreme-demos/JSDemos/Demos/DataGrid/ColumnResizing/description.md

 * *"nextColumn"*: the UI component resizes its adjacent column; total component width stays the same.

-* *"widget"*: the UI component size increases or decreases; all other columns maintain their widths.
+* *"UI component"*: the UI component size increases or decreases; all other columns maintain their widths.

 Use the drop-down list below the **DataGrid** to try both values.